-Getting into low budget filmmaking on your iPhone is an exciting concept, but also a bit of a daunting one if it is something you do not have much experience with it.
+Getting into low budget filmmaking on your iPhone is an exciting concept, but can also be daunting if it is something you do not have much experience with.
 It requires you and your team to take an idea, write it into a script, capture it on video, and edit it into a final product.
-And of course… it has to be good!
+Making videos with your iPhone has to be good!

 Remember when cell phones used to cost about 50 bucks?
 Those were the days.
 Now a new iPhone can run you as much as $1,000!
 However, there is a good reason for the price tag, and it is because these are actually pretty powerful machines.
 One of the most impressive parts of it?
 The camera!